Key maps and charts explaining how the respiratory virus has spread around the world and how it is being dealt with.

-South Korea where a major outbreak began in February has also seen the number of new cases fall in recent weeks.
+South Korea, where a major outbreak began in February, has also seen its number of cases fall in the last couple of weeks.

 Governments across the world have halted flights, locked down towns and cities and urged people to stay at home.

 European countries have seen steep rises in infections and deaths.

 Italy has the highest toll of any single country in the world, with more than 15,000 deaths so far.

 Spain has reported more than 12,400 deaths - the second highest of any country.
 There are now more than 130,700 confirmed cases in Spain, but data shows the rate of new cases is falling.

 Spain saw 674 people die in the 24 hours up to 11:00 BST on Sunday, the lowest daily death toll in over a week, and a fall of 135 from the previous day's toll of 809.